fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 C.M1(x=2)
 ```

-TODO: show the more subtle ramifications of these rules

-TODO: check the details with the implementation - there are some cases we pre-asset a subsumption constraint

 NOTE: not all C# numeric widenings are supported, by design.

 NOTE: Branches of an if-then-else or `match` may have different types even when checked against the same known type, e.g.